-Organisations assisting people fleeing Ukraine identified many practical challenges faced by children when trying to access public education in 2023.
+Organisations assisting people fleeing Ukraine identified many practical challenges faced by children when trying to access public education in 2024.

 First, kindergartens and schools often refused to receive children from Ukraine, despite their parents having submitted an application on time at the competent institution.
 The competent institution is where the child belongs based on their address.
 The HHC recorded a case in March 2023 in Bag, where children were unable to attend kindergarten while in August 2023 in Tatabánya, the school was unavailable for the children, as the institutions stated they did not have capacity to take them.
+In 2024, no such issue was recorded.

 Once the children managed to get enrolled, a systemic problem in reception into schools has been the lack of assistance in integrating non-Hungarian speaking children.
-The most significant issue in that regard is that children who started attending Hungarian schools/kindergarten are generally not being provided with Hungarian language lessons, whereas the language of education is Hungarian.
+The most significant issue in that regard is that children who started attending Hungarian schools/kindergarten are generally not being provided with Hungarian language lessons.
 Therefore, it has become very much ad hoc how much children can integrate due to the obvious language barriers.
-UNHCR's multi-sectoral needs assessment also highlights that for the language barriers Ukrainian children often have to attend grades below their previous grade in Ukraine, affecting their motivation and learning path.293 Parents are also often reluctant to enrol their children into Hungarian, and, as noted by the
+UNHCR's multi-sectoral needs assessment also highlighted concerning 2023 that for the language barriers Ukrainian children often have to attend grades below their previous grade in Ukraine, affecting their motivation and learning path.
+As to 2024, UNHCR reports that young Ukrainians identify language barriers as one of the main challenges in school participation, often leading to school dropouts.
+Their parents, who do not speak Hungarian either, struggle to help them with homework or participate in school activities.
+While many Ukrainian-speaking children do attend Hungarian language classes, they still find it difficult to reach the proficiency needed to follow the Hungarian curriculum, prompting them to prefer online Ukrainian schooling.